FAQs

 The course is also offered in Spanish, Mandarin, Korean and Vietnamese.

 Please visit www.StateFoodSafety.com/support for all technical difficulties.
-You have the option to email questions to support@statefoodsafety.com or complete an online webform.
+You have the option to email questions to support@statefoodsafety.com or complete an online form.
 These options are available to the public from 6 AM – 6 PM Pacific Standard Time.
 You may also call the toll free customer support-line that is available 24 hours a day/7 days a week at 1-801-494-1416.

 You will obtain the information at the time of taking the online course, but at a minimum the identification required is first and last name, address, date of birth, gender, and name of employer.
 You will also need a valid email address to take the course.